⚖️ Public order offenses

 At the provincial level, Madrid, Barcelona and Valencia/València lead the ranking, generally correlated with their higher population density and economic activity.

 Monitoring the evolution of this type of crime is essential for evaluating security policies and efficient resource allocation.
-It is important to consider that figures may vary seasonally, with typical increases during holiday periods.
+The data reflects offenses known to the State Security Forces and Bodies.

 Data Source: Crime Statistics Portal — Ministry of Interior.
 Last update: 2024.